Term Dates & Attendance

 It is recognised that pupil absence during term time can seriously disrupt a pupil’s continuity of learning.
 Parents are therefore asked not to book a family holiday in term time.

 Parents do not have an automatic right to withdraw pupils from school for a holiday and in law, have to apply for permission in advance.
-At Loughborough C of E Primary, holidays will only be granted in exceptional circumstances (this is in line with the all of the schools in the Loughborough Primary Academy Partnership) such circumstances could include:
+At Loughborough C of E Primary, holidays will only be granted in exceptional circumstances.
+Such circumstances could include:

-- a short absence (maximum of 2 days) to attend a family wedding, or a special family celebration (e.g. an 80th birthday of a grandparent); or to attend a special family reunion
+- a short absence (maximum of 2 days) to attend the weeding of a close family relative;

 - a religious/cultural festival, may constitute an exceptional circumstance (maximum of 2 days)

 - if a parent, due to the nature of their work, cannot possibly take time off during the regular school holidays, then this might constitute an exceptional circumstance.
 However, this will need to be evidenced by a letter from the employer (this letter must be on that company’s official headed notepaper).
-A request of this nature will not be considered without one, and repeat requests of this kind will not be granted
+A request of this nature will not be considered without a letter from employer, and repeat requests of this kind will not be granted

-Should you wish to make a request for ‘absence for your child’ you need to complete an ‘Absence Application Form’ available from the School Office (or downloadable - see below), or you can e-mail in a request and the details will be transferred on to the form for you.
-The request will then be considered and you will be informed of the decision reached.
+Should you wish to make a request for ‘absence for your child’ you need to complete an ‘Absence Application Form’ available from the School Office.
+The request must be submitted at least two weeks before your intended first date of absence.
+Your request will be considered and you will be informed of the decision in writing.

-Taking a child on holiday without permission is regarded as an unauthorised absence and parents doing so may be issued with a Penalty Notice by Leicestershire Education Authority.
-Penalty Notices may also be issued for persistent absence and other forms of unauthorised absence.
+Taking a child on holiday without permission is regarded as an unauthorised absence and each parent will be issued with a £60 fine - see Leicestershire Local Authority 'Pay a School Fine' here

 The school works in partnership with Education Welfare Services Midlands (EWSM) who support the school in maintaining a high attendance figure.
 EWSM has the ‘brief’ to ensure that all children of school age, for whom they are responsible, attend school regularly and arrive on time; EWSM works within set legal guidelines.

-If your child is too ill for school or is unable to attend for any other reason please telephone school on the first day of the absence, and every following day until a return to school is completed.
+If your child is too ill for school or is unable to attend for any other reason please telephone school on the first day of the absence, and every following day until your child returns to school.
 If your child has had sickness or diarrhoea they should stay away from school until they have been free of symptoms for 48 hours.

 If your child should be taken ill at school or have an accident we will contact you.
 If you are not available we will contact the two emergency contacts you have named on your `Pupil Information' form.
-It helps if you can tell us of any change of telephone number or address of all contacts, as soon as possible.
+Please tell us of any change of telephone number or address of all contacts, as soon as possible.